yashrajbharti/Glow-in-the-dark/README.md

 3. Set it to **Enabled**
 4. Restart the browser

+> [!TIP]
+> The example also works in Edge as well as any Chromium-based browsers.
+To set the preferences in Edge, enable the **#enable-generic-sensor-extra-classes** flag in `edge://flags`.

 ### 2. Running the Project Locally
 #### Clone the repository:
 ```sh